Lithium: History

-The production and use of lithium underwent several drastic changes in history.
-The first major application of lithium was in high-temperature lithium greases for aircraft engines and similar applications in World War II and shortly after.
+Production and use underwent several drastic changes in history.
+The first major application was in high-temperature lithium greases for machines crucial for World War II and other purposes shortly after.
 This use was supported by the fact that lithium-based soaps have a higher melting point than other alkali soaps, and are less corrosive than calcium based soaps.
 The small demand for lithium soaps and lubricating greases was supported by several small mining operations, mostly in the US.

 The demand for lithium increased dramatically during the Cold War with the production of nuclear fusion weapons.
 Both lithium-6 and lithium-7 produce tritium when irradiated by neutrons, and are thus useful for the production of tritium by itself, as well as a form of solid fusion fuel used inside hydrogen bombs in the form of lithium deuteride.
-The US became the prime producer of lithium between the late 1950s and the mid-1980s.
-At the end, the stockpile of lithium was roughly 42,000 tonnes of lithium hydroxide.
-The stockpiled lithium was depleted in lithium-6 by 75%, which was enough to affect the measured atomic weight of lithium in many standardized chemicals, and even the atomic weight of lithium in some "natural sources" of lithium ion which had been "contaminated" by lithium salts discharged from isotope separation facilities, which had found its way into ground water.
+The US became the prime producer between the late 1950s and the mid-1980s.
+At the end, the stockpile was roughly 42,000 tonnes of lithium hydroxide.
+The stockpiled lithium was depleted in lithium-6 by 75%, which was enough to affect the measured atomic weight in many standardized chemicals, and even the atomic weight in some "natural sources" ion which had been "contaminated" by lithium salts discharged from isotope separation facilities, which had found its way into ground water.

 Satellite images of the Salar del Hombre Muerto, Argentina (left), and Uyuni, Bolivia (right), salt flats that are rich in lithium.
 The lithium-rich brine is concentrated by pumping it into solar evaporation ponds (visible in both images).

 Lithium is used to decrease the melting temperature of glass and to improve the melting behavior of aluminium oxide in the Hall-Héroult process.
 These two uses dominated the market until the middle of the 1990s.
 After the end of the nuclear arms race, the demand for lithium decreased and the sale of department of energy stockpiles on the open market further reduced prices.
 In the mid-1990s, several companies started to isolate lithium from brine which proved to be a less expensive option than underground or open-pit mining.
 Most of the mines closed or shifted their focus to other materials because only the ore from zoned pegmatites could be mined for a competitive price.
 For example, the US mines near Kings Mountain, North Carolina, closed before the beginning of the 21st century.

 The development of lithium-ion batteries increased the demand for lithium and became the dominant use in 2007.
-With the surge of lithium demand in batteries in the 2000s, new companies have expanded brine isolation efforts to meet the rising demand.
+With the surge of demand for lithium batteries in the 2000s, new companies have expanded brine isolation efforts to meet the rising demand.